 For example, given that the CPD year runs from 1st July to 30th June each year: if you became a Fellow of the Society on 1st November, then you must complete at least 8/12th of the required CPD hours.
 At least some of this should come from verifiable activities.
-Subject to this, in the first year in which you are subject to the CPD Scheme, the Society will be pragmatic in assessing your compliance (e.g. with requirements for a minimum number of activities etc.), provided that you are making an honest and reasonable effort.
+Note that if you attend the Society's Graduation Programme, this will normally provide sufficient verifiable CPD to meet the requirements in this regard.